Dirtbagging and Climbing in Leonidio, Greece

 What to eat Peloponnese Greece

 The Peloponnese is a paradise for food lovers.
-So, while in Leonidio, get ready to be swept off your feet by Mediterranean and Greek food at the many local taverns.
+So, while in Leonidio, get ready to be swept off your feet by Mediterranean and Greek food at the many local taverns and also in the shops, which you can prepare yourself.
 There are some Turkish influences here, so don’t be surprised if you see hummus, baklava, and other oriental dishes and spices.
 Also, Greek coffee is strikingly similar to Turkish coffee – finely ground and flavorful.

 Make sure to try the souvlaki (the popular Greek fast-food with meat grilled on a skewer), gyros (Greek doner), fish varieties, and calamari.
 For vegetarians, there are loads of options, from the classic Greek salad to the many vegetable-based dishes.
 Leonidio is also famous for its tsakoniki eggplants and there are many recipes that use them.